jonpas/flask-uwsgi-docker/README.md

 Docker image with only Flask uWSGI, to be used with a reverse proxy such as Traefik.
 No reverse proxy is included in the image.

-Currently Alpine Python 3.11 image. _If there is interest for a bigger matrix of tags or other publishing platforms, open an issue._
+Currently Alpine Python 3.11 image. _If there is interest for a bigger matrix of tags, distributions or other publishing platforms, open an issue._

 ## Setup